 - When the collector remains aggressive or hesitant about sharing information, you can use this tool to probe into further details and make a decision on payment.

-There are a few key sections of a debt validation letter that you should make note of when you draft one.
+There are a few key sections of a sample letter that you should make note of when you draft one.

 - The amount owed by the payer.